BrainAV/Audio-Visualizer/README.md

 ## How It Works

 - The spiral is drawn on an HTML5 canvas using JavaScript, updating instantly with user inputs.
+- **WebGL Rendering**: The visualization is rendered using WebGL and shaders, leveraging the GPU for high performance.
+This allows for more layers, nodes, and effects while maintaining a smooth framerate.
 - Mirror effects reflect the spiral path across vertical and/or horizontal axes with customizable colors.
 - Logarithmic spirals use an exponential growth factor, while linear spirals increase radius proportionally.
-- Performance is optimized for up to 50 nodes and 100 layers, with options to disable gradient strokes for lighter rendering.

 ## Presets